Analytics-at-Sauder/Analytics-at-Sauder.github.io/nb0008_sales_forecast_part_2.md

 #### Author: Charlie Cao

 This is the second of a series of two notebooks on the topic of Sales Forecast.
 Through this series, we want to showcase one of the many ways that one can follow exloring and forecasting time series data.
-We encourage you to create your own Jupytor notebook and follow along.
-You can also download this notebook along with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
-Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).
+We encourage you to create your own Jupytor Notebook and follow along.
+You can also download this notebook along with any accompanying data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub Repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

-<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_08_Sales_Forecast&urlpath=tree%2FProject_08_Sales_Forecast%2Fp08_sales_forecast_part_2.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>
+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FNB0008_Sales_Forecast&urlpath=tree%2FNB0008_Sales_Forecast%2Fnb0008_sales_forecast_part_2.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

-<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_08_Sales_Forecast&urlpath=tree%2FProject_08_Sales_Forecast%2Fp08_sales_forecast_part_2.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>
+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FNB0008_Sales_Forecast&urlpath=tree%2FNB0008_Sales_Forecast%2Fnb0008_sales_forecast_part_2.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_08_Sales_Forecast/master?filepath=p08_sales_forecast_part_2.ipynb" target="_blank" class="button">Launch Binder</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/NB0008_Sales_Forecast/master?filepath=nb0008_sales_forecast_part_2.ipynb" target="_blank" class="button">Launch Binder</a>

 ## Background

 ---

 The previous Notebook provides a detailed guide on the exploration and manipulation of data, while this Notebook will be centered around the modeling process itself.
 Understanding the data is important for analytics, and we recommend that you read the first Notebook (Part 1) prior to diving into modeling in order to gain a better grasp of our large and messy data.
 The datasets that we are using consist of sales records for a retailer with 45 stores, each containing several departments.
 They are already included in the GitHub Repository where this Jupyter Notebook is located (please see the "Data" folder), but you can also find them on [this Kaggle page](https://www.kaggle.com/manjeetsingh/retaildataset?select=sales+data-set.csv).